NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI/README.md

 # Partnership Information
 All of our code was done using pair programming.
 We found that it would be too difficult and unfair for us to split up the work so we decided to not split up the work.
 Our schedules aligned very well so we decided to just meet up whenever we could on campus to work on the assignment.
-On occassion we would also work together over discord on late nights when we were feeling motivated.
+On occasion we would also work together over discord on late nights when we were feeling motivated.
 The only work we did on our own time at times was searching up bugs.
 When we encountered a bug in our code we would pause and do some googling on our own and rejoin when we had a found a solution on line.